A low-priced ergonomic mouse targeted primarily at Windows users.

 Con Has some connectivity issues

-If you leave the mouse inactive for too long, it may sometimes take a pretty long time to reconnect.
+If you leave the mouse inactive for too long, it sometimes takes a pretty long time to reconnect.

 Con Inconvenient placement of the Start menu button